Lesson Plan - Get It!

 Let's keep reading!

-In this fictitious game, the author was trying to get Marvin (Marven) Gardens.
-If he could just land on it, he would be able to get a monopoly on the yellow-colored properties and potentially win the game.
+The author tried to get Marvin (Marven) Gardens in this fictitious game.
+If he could land on it, he could get a monopoly on the yellow-colored properties and potentially win the game.

 McPhee then wrote about the real Marven Gardens, a small community outside of Atlantic City that was the last wealthy community in an otherwise crumbling area.